asphalt-framework/asphalt/docs/tutorials/webnotifier.rst

             logging.info('Started web page change detector for url "%s" with a delay of %d seconds', self.url, self.delay)

-The component's ``start()`` method starts the detection process, publishes the detector object as resource and installs a callback that will shut down the detector when the context finishes.
+The component's ``start()`` method starts the detector's ``run()`` method as a new task, publishes the detector object as resource and installs a callback that will shut down the detector when the context finishes.

 Now that you've moved the change detection code to its own module, ``ApplicationComponent`` will become somewhat lighter::